SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/ContextCompactor.md

 ### Add New Settings Fields

 Add the field to the settings file JSON.
 Read it in the handler via `settings.get("fieldName", default_value)`.
-No registration in `config_utils.py` is needed -- settings fields are read directly from the loaded settings dict.
+No registration in `config_utils.py` is needed; settings fields are read directly from the loaded settings dict.